Anewnoob/Anewnoob.github.io/README.md

 # Other Research (under view)

-Inferring High-Resolutional Urban Flow with Pervasive Internet of Mobile Things (TII)
+Inferring High-Resolutional Urban Flow with Internet of Mobile Things (ICASSP)

 A Deep Generative Model for Hydroelectricity Prediction in Large-Scale Hydropower Stations (TII)